Nairobi-2020/LSTM_Surv/Perturbation/README.md

-# Compute impact of genes on disease progress by computing changes on output of the model upon perturbation in the input.
+# Compute impact of each gene on disease progression by computing changes on output of the model upon perturbation on the gene in the input.